 Asher is back in school, but we've still had record hot days around here so it's nice to have a cool treat waiting for him after school.
-We're chocolate lovers in this family so these dairy-free and egg-free fudge pops don't last long when they're in the freezer!
+We're chocolate lovers in this family so these easy dairy free fudgesicles don't last long when they're in the freezer!

 This recipe ended up being super simple to make and it even gets in some gelatin, which you all know I love!
 You can read more about the benefits of gelatin HERE.
 Unflavored gelatin powder can often times stand in for eggs, and it works especially well in frozen treats.
 The gelatin proteins don't fully freeze, so it keeps dairy-free frozen treats from getting icy.
 They are creamy and super chocolatey.